 Florida data are included in many publications of the Healthcare Cost and Utilization Project, including the National Health Disparities Report and the National Health Quality Report.
 In these reports, and the related State Snapshots briefs, the annual performance of Florida facilities may be compared against the performance of other states.
 This allows researchers and policymakers to focus on both successful and deficient areas in Florida's health care system.
 Finally, the Florida Center has partnered with AHRQ and other states on various research projects.
 These efforts include:

-- Understanding post-hospital mortality; - > The use of clinical data in improving performance of AHRQ Quality Indicators; - > The effects of vaccination on rotavirus hospital admissions; and - Readmissions for congestive heart failure.
+- Understanding post-hospital mortality; and - The use of clinical data in improving performance of AHRQ Quality Indicators.